6 Reasons for a Swollen Face

 Serious Causes of Swelling

 Symptoms — sudden onset of facial swelling, as well as rapid local edema (for example, swelling around the eyes or lips).
-Such symptoms should be a matter of concern as they can be a serious allergic reaction to the body (Quincke's edema).
+Such symptoms should be a matter of concern as they can be serious allergic reactions to the body (Quincke's edema).
 In this case, you should immediately seek medical help.

 Problems with the Thyroid Gland